coconut2015/cookmem/README.md

 ( http://g.oswego.edu/dl/html/malloc.html ).

-The goal of this utility is not necessarily providing the fastest memory allocator, but one with good enough performance.
+The goal of this utility is not necessarily providing the fastest memory allocator, but one with good enough performance that should be comparable to typical malloc implementations.

 Installation Instruction
 ------------------------